- Hi! I am Vhonani Ndwambi, a proud South African and Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 - After high school, I went and studied at the University of the Free State.
 I was fully funded by a bursary (scholarship) that I received from KPMG.
 I did not come from a family of wealth so I knew ‘I could not lose my bursary’ and hence I buried myself in my books.

-- Whilst in university I was always at the library, computer lab or my room studying.
-My social life was very low.
+- Whilst in university I was always at the library, computer lab, or in my room studying.
+My social life was non-existent.

 - I also had ‘no laptop’ for the duration of my entire studies as money to fund this was not available.
 Hence I had to use the resources at the university.
 I capitalized on my time to ensure that I didn’t use the lack of a laptop as a reason for my bad marks.

-- Even with all that, I excelled in my academics – I finished my degree and honours in record time, with great marks on top of that.
+- Even with all that, I excelled in my academics – I finished my degree and honors in record time, with great marks on top of that.

 2013 B.Com Accounting (Honors)